-Certificate of Achievement - Paramedic Program Code 213 Associate in Applied Science Degree Program Code 212
+Paramedic Program Certificate of Achievement - Paramedic Program Code 213

 Advisosr: Anthony Pantaleo, (269) 927-8100 ext.
-5230, apantaleo@medic1ambulance.org

-Nicole Hubbard, (269) 925-2144, nhubbard@medic1ambulance.org
+5230, apantaleo@medic1ambulance.org Nicole Hubbard, (269) 925-2144, nhubbard@medic1ambulance.org

 This program has special admission procedures based on a program specific application process and limited enrollment.
 Please contact the Admissions Office or an advisor for complete details.
 An advisor will help you determine prerequisites that are required and designed to prepare you for training in the program.